Puerto Errado

-Puerto Errado is a linear fresnel lens solar thermal power plant, located in the Region of Murcia of Spain.
-Puerto Errado 1 is 1.4 megawatts (MW), and was the first Fresnel-lens, solar power plant connected to the grid, in March 2009.
+Puerto Errado is a linear fresnel reflector solar thermal power plant, located in the Region of Murcia of Spain.
+Puerto Errado 1 is 1.4 megawatts (MW), and was the first Fresnel-reflector, solar power plant connected to the grid, in March 2009.
 It covers an area of 5 ha.
 Puerto Errado 2 added 30 MW in February, 2012.
 It covers an area of 70 ha with 28 rows of mirrors, and has an aperture area of 302,000 sqm.
 Power is being sold for 26.8717 Euro cents per kWh for the first 25 years and 21.5495 Euro cents/kWh thereafter.

 Puerto Errado 2 covers a mirror surface of 302,000 m2 and is the world's largest Fresnel power plant in operation.
 The German company Novatec Solar has provided the Fresnel technology, and five Swiss utilities, EBL and IWB of Basel, EKZ and EWZ of Zurich, as well as EWB of Bern, are the owners of the plant.